zhukovka/wix-style-react/docs/adding-story.md

 }
 ```

-NOTE: when proxing a component to another library (e.g WSR->WUB), then please give the path through the `node_modules` to the original source file.
+NOTE: when proxying component from another library (e.g. wix-ui-backoffice -> wix-style-react), give path using `node_modules` to original source file.

 ---